tarc/csharp-skel/README.md

 ### CMake

-The last release can be found in [CMake's official site](https://cmake.org/).
+The latest release can be found in [CMake's official site](https://cmake.org/).

 ### Mono